EASS-HIT-PART-A-2025-CLASS-VII/Projectron/README.md

 ## 🌟 Features

-- **AI-Generated Project Plans**: Describe your project, and let our AI create a detailed breakdown.
+- **AI-Generated Project Plans** – Describe your project, and let our AI create a detailed breakdown
-- **Interactive Timeline**: Visualize your project with an intuitive, scrollable timeline.
+- **Interactive Timeline** – Visualize your project with an intuitive, scrollable timeline
-- **Hierarchical Organization**: Clearly structured milestones, tasks, and subtasks.
+- **Hierarchical Organization** – Clearly structured milestones, tasks, and subtasks
-- **Real-time AI Assistance**: Get help refining and adjusting your project plan.
+- **Real-time AI Assistance** – Get help refining and adjusting your project plan
-- **Collaborative Editing**: Modify the AI-generated plan to suit your needs.
+- **Collaborative Editing** – Modify the AI-generated plan to suit your needs

 ---